 To do this:

-For the tracking domain, enter
+For the tracking domain, enter a domain such as

 links.<YOUR_SENDING_DOMAIN>.
 For example, if your sending domain is

-example.com, your tracking domain would be
+example.com, your tracking domain might be

 links.example.com(which matches the CNAME record configured for your site's DNS in step 2, above).